 READ MORE: Check out our guide to the best pizza in Rome.

 What is Trapizzino?

 If you have been to Italy even only briefly, actually even only for a layover at the airport, for sure you know what a “tramezzino” is.
-For those of you who don’t know, “tramezzino” is the typical sandwich you will find displayed in a bar counter: soft, white, crust-less and triangle-shaped bread filled with anything from ham, cheese, veggies, tuna, eggs, spinach or whatever you can think of.
+For those of you who don’t know, “tramezzino” is the typical sandwich you will find displayed in a bar counter: soft, white, crust-less, and triangle-shaped bread filled with anything from ham, cheese, veggies, tuna, eggs, spinach, or whatever you can think of.

 Combining this bar format with the pizza by the slice, Stefano Callegari invented the Trapizzino, a sort of tramezzino made with pizza dough.
 For the filling, there is no shortage of Roman specialties.

-So you can order your Trapizzino street food stuffed with tripes, “coda alla vaccinara” oxtail, tongue on a green sauce, “pollo alla cacciatora” chicken, meatballs on tomato sauce, and more of the typical delicacies of the Roman culinary tradition.
+So you can order your street food treat stuffed with tripes, “coda alla vaccinara” oxtail, tongue on a green sauce, “pollo alla cacciatora” chicken, meatballs on tomato sauce, and more of the typical delicacies of the Roman culinary tradition.

 READ MORE: In the city for the first time and not sure what to do?
 Check out our guide to the top things to do in Rome.